open-telemetry/oteps/text/0000-metric-span-log-conversion.md

 structured as log records.
 Here's the event structure:
 https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/metrics/api.md#metric-event-format
-@jmacd do you mean a standardized way to encapsulate span data and metric data inside a log record or something else?
+@jmacd do you mean a standardized way to encapsulate span data and metric data inside a log record or something else? yes

-Why should we make this change?
-What new value would it bring?
-What use cases does it enable?

 ## Explanation